How to Use EZ Pass and Toll Roads: Road Tripper State-by-State Guide

 1

 Pre-trip route check - Before you even pack the car, map your entire route using a tool like Google Maps or Waze and look for toll roads.
 This isn't just about avoiding surprise fees; it's about choosing the right transponder or payment method for the states you'll actually be in.
-We learned this the hard way when a quick hop through Ohio turned into a lesson on I-PASS compatibility.
+Many road trippers learn this the hard way when a quick hop through Ohio turns into a lesson on I-PASS compatibility.
 Skipping this step means you might be paying out-of-state rates or, worse, facing violations.
 A quick look at the E-ZPass Network Complete Guide shows that while E-ZPass covers 20 states, it's not universal.

 2